-• If the In Service field is set to True , the In Service Date field is populated with the current date and time.
-This behavior is accomplished with the following code: lf Object.Equals(newValue, True) Then CurrentEntity.Fields("AEMOT_IN_SERVI_DATE_DT").Value = Sys- tem.DateTime.Now • If the In Service field contains any other value (in this case, the only other value is False), the In Service Date field is not populated.
-This behavior is accomplished with the following code: Else CurrentEntity.Fields("AEMOT_IN_SERVI_DATE_DT").Value = DBNull.Value

-EHint: Notice that this Validation rule does not contain the line Return FieldValidationStatus.Failure that is included in most Validation rules.
+• current date and time.
+This behavior is accomplished with the following code: If Object.Equals(newValue, True) Then CurrentEntity.Fields("AEMOT_IN_SERVI_DATE_DT").Value = System.DateTime.Now • If the In Service field contains any other value (in this case, the only other value is False), the In Service Date field is not populated.
+This behavior is accomplished with the following code: Else CurrentEntity.Fields("AEMOT_IN_SERVI_DATE_DT").Value = DBNull.Value i Hint: Notice that this Validation rule does not contain the line Return FieldValidationStatus.Failure that is included in most Validation rules.
 This means that there is no failure condition in this rule.